Punktum-dk/epp-service-specification/README.md

 All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblence to actual data are coincidental.

-Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/epp-service-specification/blob/master/README.md), using the gitprint service.

 <a name="license"></a>
 ## License